bkerley/bryceblog/_posts/2024-05-12-salmon-run-under-pressure.md

 so sometimes you'd just not get to play it.

-Some of the Splatoon 3 global events add new wrikles to Salmon Run.
+Some of the Splatoon 3 global events add new wrinkles to Salmon Run.
 ["Big Run"](https://splatoonwiki.org/wiki/Big_Run)
 reconfigures a PvP stage for Salmon Run.
 ["Eggstra Work"](https://splatoonwiki.org/wiki/Eggstra_Work)